Tsuga canadensis: Hemlock woolly adelgid

 In a 2009 case study, entomologists from the U.S. Forest Service, Cornell University, and the University of Massachusetts-Amherst released 900 Laricobius nigrinus beetles into a stand of adelgid-infested hemlocks near Lansing, New York.
 L. nigrinus, which is native to the Pacific Northwest, naturally preys on the hemlock wooly adelgid.
 The particular site near Lansing was chosen because its hemlocks are only lightly infested with the woolly adelgid, and enough trees are found to sustain a long-term study.
 The site will be left untreated with pesticides for 10 years to study how well the L. nigrinus beetles become established; if the experiment proves successful, researchers expect the population will take two to three years to build to levels where they can be readily detected.

 Ecology

-The tree can be found living in association with many forest mushrooms, such as Ramaria flavosaponaria.
+The tree can be found living in association with many forest mushrooms, such as Ramaria flavosaponaria and Ganoderma tsugae (which has the common name hemlock varnish shelf.)

 Paleoecology

 The mid-Holocene decline of hemlock populations is a much-studied phenomenon.
 From its foundation in the early Holocene (around 16,000 BP) in what is now the southeastern US, T. canadensis expanded rapidly and successfully into its potential range.
 However, palynological analyses show the hemlock population experienced a pronounced decline approximately 5,500 BP that lasted for about 1,000 years.
 Continued research points to other, though less dramatic, dips in Holocene hemlock populations.
 Pathogens, insects, and climatic change, and a combination of these, have all been proposed to explain these anomalies.
 The eastern hemlock increased again after the major decline, but did not recover its former place as a dominant species.